The Social Investment Fund was established following an agreement by the States of Deliberation within the 2018 Budget Report.

 Response to COVID-19

 - The Social Investment Fund is currently coordinating the COVID-19 Community Charity Appeal to provide funds for charities which play a vital role in the Bailiwick's coronavirus response and those which have seen funding reduced because of the economic impact of the pandemic.
-So far, the Appeal has raised nearly £390,000, with the Social Investment Fund pledging to match fund the amount raised pound for pound.
-Over £415,000 has already been distributed to charities affected by the crisis.
+So far, the Appeal has raised just over £400,000, with the Social Investment Fund pledging to match fund the amount raised pound for pound.
+Over £460,000 has already been distributed to charities affected by the crisis.

 - The Social Investment Fund will soon be launching its standard grants programmes, which will support the Revive and Thrive Recovery Strategy.
 There will be a small grants programme and a major grants programme.
-Further details of criteria and how to apply for these grants will be published here soon, with the grants programmes launching before the end of 2020.
+Further details of criteria and how to apply for these grants will be published here in January 2021.

 - In order to receive funding, organisations will need to demonstrate that their objectives meet the Revive and Thrive aims, together with any identified priorities outlined by the Policy & Resources Committee.
 Applicants will also need to demonstrate that they have robust governance arrangements in place and the capability to deliver the outcomes envisaged under any application for funding.